 4. Is he working?
 If not, why not?
-No, he got a job but it did not work out, my deadbeat boyfriend is "looking" but I usually work 12 hrs and he is usually on the computer at home.
+No, he got a job but it did not work out, he is "looking" but I usually work 12 hrs and he is usually on the computer at home.

 5. How do you justify paying for part or all of his expenses?
-I have lost self respect is all I can say to justify me doing all this with this slacker boyfriend.
+I have lost self respect is all I can say to justify me doing all this with this him.

 6. What do you get out of being in a relationship with him?
 Nothing

 8. How and why do you think that he can't cope with things?
-Because my deadbeat boyfriend can't seem to let the past go an continue with his life
+Because he can't seem to let the past go an continue with his life

 9. What precisely is all your fault and why is it your fault?
 Because as I read before "No one can make you feel inferior without your consent"